RhythmCodec/MorePracticeMalodyServer/README.md

 ## Custom Storage Provisioning

 **This is now under construction!**
+As there are lots of ways of accessing the web storage provided by various providers, this part will be developed according to the needs.
+If you need a support for a provider, please [submit issue](https://github.com/RhythmCodec/MorePracticeMalodyServer/issues/new/choose).
-Please set Storage:Provider as the upload interface for your file provider.
+Please set Storage:Provider as supported options.
+Currently we only support `self`.
-Callback the server with the file link after the upload is complete.(**This callback is under construction**)
-Games use application/x-www-form-urlencoded to send file.
-Only one file with meta info is sent at a time. meta info is text key-value.
-We provides the cid, sid and hash.
+Games use application/x-www-form-urlencoded to send files.
+Only one file with metadata is sent at a time.
+Metadata is text key-value.
+We provide the cid, sid and hash.
 It can be retrieved in the form.
 As the files are saved on your storage provider, the server won't try to download your files to analyze.
 You need to parse the metadata of chart files | *.mc.
-After parsing, call server api to upload it(**This Api is under construstion**).
+After parsing, please call server api to upload it(**This Api is under construstion**).

 ## Docker support

-Application can be run on docker.
+Application can be run on Docker.
 Although docker images are not currently packaged, there is dockerfile, so you need to run `docker build`.
-Servers running on docker don't support neither local filesystem nor sqlite.
-Please replace the database provider with the storage provider.
-About how to do this, [refer to this]('#Notes for Modifying the Database Provider').
+When run server on Docker, please map the directory `/wwwroot` and `data.sqlite` if you need local filesystem as storage and persist data.
+These directorys are all in program's root.

 ## License